Loading figure…

 Referred to the House Committee on Foreign Affairs.

-Why: Sponsoring the Reproductive Rights are Human Rights Act directly advances the stated commitment to reproductive rights and access to safe abortion services.
+Why: Sponsoring the Reproductive Rights are Human Rights Act directly advances the stated position of supporting legal access to abortion.

 View source →Jun 28, 2018 · Congress.gov